Car Insurance

 {"applyCallToAction":"Learn More","defaultSelectedItem":"","description":"","formType":"car-insurance","title":"Get the Best Car Insurance in Singapore","options":[{"label":"Car Insurance","url":"https:\/\/www.valuechampion.sg\/best-cheap-car-insurance","value":"car-insurance"},{"label":"Car Insurance Promotions","url":"https:\/\/www.valuechampion.sg\/best-car-insurance-promotions-discounts","value":"promotions"},{"label":"Car Insurance for New Drivers","url":"https:\/\/www.valuechampion.sg\/best-cheap-car-insurance-young-inexperienced-drivers","value":"new-drivers"},{"label":"Car Insurance for Used Cars","url":"https:\/\/www.valuechampion.sg\/best-cheap-car-insurance-used-coe-cars","value":"user-cars"},{"label":"Car Insurance for Luxury Cars","url":"https:\/\/www.valuechampion.sg\/best-cheap-car-insurance-luxury-cars","value":"luxury-cars"},{"label":"Car Insurance for Families","url":"https:\/\/www.valuechampion.sg\/best-cheap-car-insurance-families","value":"familes"}]}

-Since 2019, the average COE price has been at some of the lowest levels in the past 9 years.
-With the COE costing less than it has in a while, people have jumped on the opportunity to get their driving license whether it is for the 5C-Singaporean dream or getting it “just-in-case”.
-However, getting a driving license is a pretty pricey endeavour, with costs up to S$3,500 (not to mention the actual cost of owning your car after you buy one).
-If you are wondering how much it costs, this article summarizes the average cost of getting a Class 3/3A driving license in Singapore within the shortest amount of time.
+If you are wondering just how much it it works out to be, this article summarizes the average cost of getting a Class 3/3A driving license in Singapore within the shortest amount of time.
 We've also thrown in some tips to cut unnecessary costs to help you optimise your funds.

 Table of Contents